Felipe1401/hyperspectral-viewer/README.md

 # hyperspectral-viewer
-Hyperspectral image viewer using python
+Hyperspectral image viewer for Resonon's Pika L using python.